 • When laddering techniques or deep layers of information from probing are key to the process

-• When you require direct or specific responses to a specific set of respondents, especially if the topic is highly sensitive or personal.
+• When you require direct or specific responses from a specific set of respondents, especially if the topic is highly sensitive or personal.

 • When you are testing a device or process.